magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8079 -->

-*  The `FlushCacheByTags` class has been updated to use after-plugins instead of around-plugins.
+*  The `FlushCacheByTags` class has been updated to use after-plug-ins instead of around-plug-ins.
 [GitHub-29558](https://github.com/magento/magento2/issues/29558)

 <!-- ENGCOM-8358 -->